 Each year, millions of wild animals are captured from their natural habitats or born into captivity, just to become pets.
-Our houses are no home for a wild animal.
-Learn how we’re tackling it
+Our houses are not suitable homes for a wild animal.

-Snakes, parrots, iguanas, tortoises, and even otters – these are just some of the species suffering as pets around the world.
+Snakes, parrots, iguanas, tortoises, and even otters – these are just some of the species removed from the wild and currently suffering as pets.

-There are legal and illegal sides to the exotic pet trade.
-But legality doesn’t matter; captive-bred or wild caught – it’s all cruel.
+There are both legal and illegal aspects of the exotic pet trade.
+But legality doesn’t matter; whether an animal is poached from the wild or born in captivity, legal to own or illegal - it’s all cruel.
 And this trade is growing fast.

-Many are kept in spaces vastly smaller than their natural habitats, meaning they can’t perform normal behaviours.
-Often, exotic pets don’t receive the correct nutrition, even if owners try their best to feed them properly.
+Many are kept in spaces drastically smaller than their natural habitats.
+This means they can’t perform normal behaviors.
+Often, the animals do not receive the correct nutrition, even if owners try their best to feed them properly.

 Simply, if they’re not in the wild they will experience some level of suffering.